d2s/Documentation/README.md

 # RsyncOSX

-## Source code
+## The RsyncOSX code

 The [code](https://github.com/rsyncOSX/RsyncOSX) is **not** example of neither writing _decent Swift code_, _OO-development_ or _applying the MVC-pattern_.
 It all started as a project to learn the _basics_ about Swift and Xcode.
 And I am still learning, every day.
 I am not a professional developer, this is for fun only.

-May 2017: What is my experience after about a year into my Swift project?
+**May 2017**: What is my experience after about a year into my Swift project?
 Writing code is fun and addicting.
 But I experience the code I am writing is a kind of "brute force".
 From time to time I am reading blogs about coding Swift and I understand there are a lot to learn.
 But I am not going down that path.
 I am not a professional programmer, my project is for fun only.
 And I need a backup tool based upon rsync.
 From time to time I refactor the code, and I will continue adding minor enhancements and refactor code.
 That is it...

 ### Installing and important info